Characterizations of Stability via Morse Limit Sets: Background

 \begin{lemma} (\cite[Lemma 3.1]{liu_2021}) Let $X$ be a geodesic metric space.
 Let $\alpha:I\rightarrow X$ be an $N$-Morse $(\lambda,\epsilon)$-quasi-geodesic where $I$ is an interval of $\mathbb{R}$.
 Then for any interval $I'\subseteq I$, the $(\lambda,\epsilon)$-quasi-geodesic $\alpha'=\alpha|_{I'}$ is $N'$-Morse where $N'$ depends only on $\lambda,\epsilon$, and $N$. $\square$ \end{lemma}

 We now present a combination of statements which will show that, given one Morse ray and another ray which fellow-travels with the first, then eventually the fellow-travelling constant is determined only by the Morse gauge of the first ray.
+We begin by recalling two relevant facts from \cite{cordes_boundry2016}.

 \begin{prop} \textit{(\cite[Proposition 2.4]{cordes_boundry2016})} Let $X$ be a geodesic metric space.
 Let $\alpha:[0,\infty)\rightarrow X$ be an $N$-Morse geodesic ray.
-Let $\beta:[0,\infty)\rightarrow$ be a geodesic ray such that $d(\alpha(t),\beta(t))<K$ for $t\in[A,A+D]$ for some $A\in[0\infty)$ and $D\geq 6K$.
-Then for all $t\in[A+2K,A+D-2K]$, $d(\alpha(t),\beta(t))<4N(1,2N(5,0))+2N(5,0)+d(\alpha(0),\beta(0))$. $\square$ \end{prop}
+Let $\beta:[0,\infty)\rightarrow$ be a geodesic ray such that $d(\alpha(t),\beta(t))<K$ for $t\in[A,A+D]$ for some $A\in[0,\infty)$ and $D\geq 6K$.
+Then for all $t\in[A+2K,A+D-2K]$, \end{prop}